ersanchez/instructional-design/baofeng_uv-5r/objectives.md

 ### Affective Objectives

+## Terminal Objective \#4

+Given a Baofeng UV-5R HT, a USB connector cable, and a computer with CHIRP software installed, change menu settings on the Baofeng UV-5R using CHIRP software.

+### Psychomotor Objectives

+* connect the radio to a computer with a USB cable
+* set the power-on message (PONMGS)
+* enable or disable the ability to transmit on a channel-by-channel basis
+* set the scan mode
+* change settings using software
+* upload CHIRP profile to the radio
+* switch the feedback voice between Chinese and English
+* reset the device to factory settings

+### Cognitive Objectives

+* what are the must-have settings for amateur radio operation?
+* when and why would you want to disable transmitting on one channel or all channels?

+### Affective Objectives

-## Terminal Objective \#3
+## Terminal Objective \#5

 Given a Baofeng UV-5R HT, a USB connector cable, and a computer with CHIRP software installed, program repeater settings the Baofeng UV-5R using CHIRP software.

 ### Psychomotor Objectives

 * connect the radio to a computer with a USB cable
-* upload repeater information to the radio
+* upload CHIRP profile to the radio
 * download repeater information
 * set the text visible on the power-on screen
 * remove a channel from scanning list
 * add a channel to scanning list
-* change settings using software
-* attach/remove the antenna
-* switch the feedback voice between Chinese and English
-* reset the device to factory settings
+* set the scan mode

 ### Cognitive Objectives

-* what are the must-have settings for amateur radio operation?
+* Why would you want to have a list of channels to scan?

 ### Affective Objectives

-## Terminal Objective \#4
+## Terminal Objective \#6

 Given a Baofeng UV-5R HT, with repeater settings programmed in, communicate using the Baofeng UV-5R over the amateur radio bands open to a USA FCC Technician's License holder over a repeater system